RyanGA09/CreateWebsite-BelajarDasarPemrogramanWeb/README.md

 ## Description

-A Book Collection app that allows users to see a landing page.
+A Book Collection app that allows users to see a landing page about book collection on webpage.

 ## LICENSE